ceph/ceph-csi/docs/design/proposals/rbd-snap-clone.md

 rbd snap ls <RBD image for src k8s volume> --all

 // If the parent has more snapshots than the configured `maxsnapshotsonimage`
-// add backgound tasks to flatten the temporary cloned images (temporary cloned
+// add background tasks to flatten the temporary cloned images (temporary cloned
 // image names will be same as snapshot names) ceph rbd task add flatten <RBD image for temporary snap images>